This equipment is available for use within the Library only.

 All 17 workstations are equipped with:

-The Library has 64 Windows laptop computers and twenty MacBooks for use within the Sawyer Library.
+The Circulation/Reserves desk holds 64 Windows laptop computers and 20 MacBooks for student use within Sawyer Library.

-Students may borrow the laptops and access the Internet through the Library's wireless network, or use them anywhere in the Library for word processing, spreadsheets, etc. You may print from the laptops to one of the three networked printers located on the first level of the library.
+Students may borrow the laptops and access the Internet through the Library's wireless network.
+Library laptops feature Microsoft Office Suite.
+Students may print from the laptops to one of the three networked printers located on the entrance level of the library.

-For instructions to add these printers to your laptop, visit: http://suffolk.libguides.com/printing
+For instructions on how to how to install PaperCut software and add library network printers to your personal laptop, visit: http://suffolk.libguides.com/printing

 The Sawyer Library has four portable projectors for use in the Group Study Rooms.
 Students may borrow a projector from the Reserve Desk for two hours.
 Please note that there are no screens in any of the Group Study Rooms.
 The image must be projected against a wall or the room's white board.
 The projectors are not to leave the library.